MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 * Content deemed not family-friendly.

-* Bots: Any extension that automatically generates spam-like or unsolicited messages on the user's behalf or that which performs automated actions to manipulate a platform's features, such as artificially inflating engagement metrics.
+* Bots: Any extension that automatically generates spam-like or unsolicited messages on the user's behalf, or that performs automated actions to manipulate a platform's features, such as artificially inflating engagement metrics.

 * Cryptocurrency: Crypto mining and any other illegitimate activities that involve crypto wallets and currency.

-* Non-production builds: For example, an extension that is still in an experimental stage, prone to crashes or instability and any extension that is designed for internal testing purposes only and not intended for public release.
+* Non-production builds: For example, an extension that's still in an experimental stage, that's prone to crashes or instability, or that's designed for internal testing purposes only and not intended for public release.

-* Prohibited products: An extension that promotes or facilitates the sale of illegal drugs, firearms, or counterfeit goods would be considered a prohibited product and also any extension that violates intellectual property rights, such as offering pirated software or copyrighted content without authorization, would be restricted.
+* Prohibited products: An extension that promotes or facilitates the sale of illegal drugs, firearms, or counterfeit goods would be considered a prohibited product, and any extension that violates intellectual property rights, such as offering pirated software or copyrighted content without authorization, would be restricted.

 * Gambling content.